m-faizan-mahmood/Google_Cloud_platform_GCP/SQL_INSTANCE/readme.md

-Here’s a brief explanation for a **README.md** file based on the provided steps:

----

-# Cloud SQL Taxi Trip Data Pipeline
+# Cloud SQL Trip Data Pipeline

 This project demonstrates how to create and manage a Cloud SQL instance using Google Cloud tools and load NYC taxi trip data into a MySQL database for analysis.
 Follow the steps below to prepare your environment, set up the database, load data, and perform integrity checks.